mhynson/tic-tac-toe--emoji/README.md

   - Strengthens JS with typing which makes for stricter development standards and project flow
 - Tailwind CSS
   - Simplifies building out the UI quickly
+- Github Actions
+  - Quick and easy way to stand up a demo

 ## Getting Started